spitlo/spitlo.github.io/content/music/looptober-2022.md

 NB: These are made to be played in a loop, but if you only want a quick peek they are still playable using the `:play` command.

+NB2: Safari users: If the play buttons don’t work, click "Safari" in the top menu, choose "Settings for spitlo.com", and in the window that appears, choose "Auto-Play: Allow All Auto-Play".

 PROTIP: The mute button only mutes when pressed, use it to add flair to your late night freestyle sessions.

-S/NS: The loop players below doesn’t work in Safari and I have no clue why.
-The `:play` command works, though.

 ## 01 - Duckboy (86 BPM)